-Provided that no fresh nomination shall be necessary in the case of a candidate who was duly nominated at the time when the proceedings were declared void, if such candidate or his election agent notifies the constituency registrar in writing of his intention to remain a candidate.
+Provided that no fresh nomination shall be necessary in the case of a candidate who was duly nominated at the time when the proceedings were declared void if such candidate or his election agent notifies the constituency registrar in writing of his intention to remain a candidate.

-(2) If a constituency registrar is satisfied that a duly nominated candidate for election in that constituency died before the close of the poll in that constituency, he shall stop all proceedings relating to that election and forthwith notify the Minister.
+(2) If a constituency registrar or assistant constituency registrar is satisfied that a duly nominated candidate for election in that constituency died before the close of the poll in that constituency, he shall stop all proceedings relating to that election and forthwith notify the Minister.

-PART XIV
+PART XIII